 Texas 529 plans have a cumulative contribution limit of $370,000.
 After a 529 plan account reaches this balance, it can still earn interest and appreciate in value, but no additional contributions will be accepted.
 Most people do not reach this limit.

-Many people start off with a small, automatic monthly contribution and increase the amount after a few months.
-If your goal is to save about a third of the future cost of a public college education, start saving $250 per month from birth.
-If you can’t handle that big a contribution, start off with what you can afford.
+Many people start with a small, automatic monthly contribution and increase the amount after a few months.
+If you aim to save about a third of the future education costs of a public college education, start saving $250 per month from birth.
+If you can’t handle that big a contribution, start with what you can afford to fund the education savings plan.

 5. Choose Investments for the 529 Plan